HuntsDesk/Ask-JDS/README.md

 - Payment form using `@stripe/react-stripe-js` and `<PaymentElement>`.
 - `CheckoutConfirmationPage`: Handles the redirect and displays payment outcome.
 - `useSubscription` / `SubscriptionProvider`: Manages and provides subscription state globally using React Query.

+### Phase 4: Self-Hosted Checkout Implementation

+This phase completes the subscription and course enrollment system by implementing a self-hosted checkout flow using Stripe Payment Elements, providing a seamless payment experience without redirecting to Stripe Checkout.

+#### New Edge Functions
+- **create-payment-handler**: Creates Stripe PaymentIntents for course purchases or subscriptions and returns the client_secret
+- **get-payment-status**: Securely verifies payment status after completion, supporting various payment states
+- **get-user-subscription**: Provides real-time subscription data to the frontend

+#### Frontend Components
+- **SubscriptionProvider/Context**: Global subscription state management with React Query
+- **CheckoutConfirmationPage**: Handles payment confirmation redirects with appropriate success/error states
+- **JDSCourseCard/CourseDetail**: Updated to use the new payment flow with Payment Elements

+#### Subscription Hook
+The `useSubscription` hook provides a centralized, cached subscription state:
+- Automatically refreshes when user logs in/out
+- Handles anonymous users gracefully
+- Provides convenient status flags (isActive, tierName)
+- Manages retry logic for API failures

+#### Integration Points
+Course purchase and subscription upgrade flows now use the Payment Elements approach:
+- User initiates payment (course purchase or subscription)
+- Frontend calls create-payment-handler Edge Function
+- Edge Function creates appropriate Stripe objects and returns client_secret
+- User completes payment directly on the site
+- User is redirected to CheckoutConfirmationPage
+- Confirmation page verifies payment status
+- Webhook handler processes successful payments asynchronously

+These changes eliminate the need for redirects to Stripe Checkout, providing a more integrated user experience and better conversion rates.

 ### Webhook Logic